FanDuel Horse Racing Pennsylvania – $20 Sign-up Bonus

 The FanDuel Racing app is available on Apple and Android devices.

 It is designed exactly like the apps for sports betting and daily fantasy.
 Apple users can download the iOS from the Apple App Store.
-Android users have to go directly to the FanDuel site, as the Google Play Store does not allow gambling apps in its store.
+Android users have to go directly to the FanDuel site instead of the Google Play Store.

-We will cover the types of bet you can make on horse racing.
+We will cover the types of bets you can make on horse racing.
 Some are extremely straightforward, while others will require a little more explaining.

 There are over 200 tracks available from all around the globe.
-There are tracks located in the United States, United Kingdom, Australia and France.
-As we said earlier, currently none of the tracks owned by Churchill Downs are available, but that could change rather quickly.
+There are tracks located in the United States, but there are also tracks in many other countries, including United Kingdom, Australia, France, Sweden, and Argentina.

 We will list some of the more popular tracks in the United States that are available on FanDuel Racing.